-BC Health Regulators (BCHR) represents all 21 health profession regulators – known as health regulatory colleges – in British Columbia.
-BCHR provides an administrative and organizational foundation for collaboration between the colleges.
+BC Health Regulators (BCHR) brings all 19 health profession regulators – known as health regulatory colleges – in British Columbia together, providing an administrative and organizational foundation for collaboration between the colleges.
 Our shared mandate is to serve and protect all British Columbians, ensuring regulated health care providers deliver qualified, safe, and ethical care to their patients and clients.

 BCHR brings together BC’s health regulatory colleges to collaborate on improving regulation and regulatory practice across our organizations.

 - Building a consistent regulatory approach among health profession regulators;

 - Providing relevant education to support regulatory college staffs and boards in their work;

 - Providing regulatory leadership and expertise to improve and advance regulatory practice; and

 - Building BCHR’s effectiveness and sustainability for supporting our collaborative efforts.

 The BCHR Executive Committee consists of the Registrars for the following health regulatory colleges: